 Streaming vs downloading: which is cheaper?

-Streaming: with streaming, you are listening live – so if your internet connection drops or you’re in a black spot, the service will stop working.
+With streaming, you are listening live.
+So if your internet connection drops or you’re in a black spot, the service will stop working.

-Downloading: most apps let you download tracks to your phone.
-You store a copy of the song on your device which will only be temporary – you’ll need to connect to the internet again to keep listening, usually once every 30 days to ensure you still have an account.
+Most apps let you download tracks to your phone.
+You store a copy of the song on your device and can play it whenever you want.